Can You Refinance a Home Equity Loan?

 A home equity loan refinance could save you money and provide some relief to your budget, but it’s important to be sure it makes sense before you proceed.

-Remember, just as you would do when refinancing your first mortgage, be sure to calculate your break-even point, or the amount of time it would take you to recoup the costs you paid for your home equity loan refinance.
+→ Be sure to calculate your break-even point, or the amount of time it would take you to recoup the costs you paid for your home equity loan refinance, just as you would do when refinancing a mortgage.